-Founders & The Board
+Founders and Board Members

 The Founders